 The Board Meeting

-Residents of Cuyahoga Falls City Schools community are encouraged to attend Board of Education meeting.
+Residents of our Cuyahoga Falls City Schools community are encouraged to attend Board of Education meetings.
 The meeting schedule is on the right of this page.

 If residents wish to speak to the Board, time is set aside during the meeting for citizens to discuss issues or concerns.